larandvit/google-analytics4-pageview-counter/README.md

-# Google Analytics 4 Page Views Counter
+# Google Analytics 4 and Google Universal Analytics Page Views Counter

 ## Description

-The repository is a sample on how to implement Google Analytics 4 in static web site.
-Google Analytics 4 reduces options to do it comparing with Google Universal Analytics.
+The repository is a sample on how to implement Google Analytics 4 and Google Universal Analytics in static web site.

-The main idea is to generate a report with page views in Python Google Analytics library on schedule and store it in a javascript file as a variable.
+The main idea of Google Analytics 4 is to generate a report with page views in Python Google Analytics library on schedule and store it in a javascript file as a variable.

+Google Universal Analytics was retired on Jul 1, 2024.
+If you was able to export your report with page URLs and counters, you can add it to your Web site.
+The exported data should be converted into Map constant.

 The sample content is.

 1. show_pageviews.html - shows pageviews counter.

-2. pageviews.js - retrieve stored Google Analytics 4 report from a javascript file.
+2. pageviews.js - retrieve stored Google Analytics 4 and Universal Analytics reports from javascript files.

 3. blog_metrics.js - Google Analytics 4 report data.

+4. blog_metrics_universal_analytics.js - Google Universal Analytics report data.

-4. generate_page_views_analytics4.py - a tool to generate Google Analytics 4 report data on schedule.
+5. generate_page_views_analytics4.py - a tool to generate Google Analytics 4 report data on schedule.

-5. [key file].json - service account key JSON file .
+6. [key file].json - service account key JSON file for Google Analytics 4.

-## Generate Google Analytics token usage
+## Generate Google Analytics 4 token usage

 ```
 usage: generate_page_views_analytics4.py [-h] -p PROPERTY_ID -o OUTPUT_PATH